anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 #### System Settings Implementation

 All important system setting are configurable.
-From this screen you can jump into each configuration area by using the related keypad value.
+From this screen you can jump into each configuration area by using the related keypad button (1-8).

 ![System Settings Home Screen](docs/mobile_smart_home_diy_camper_screen_06_system_settings_0_home.jpg)